-The Max-Planck-Institut für Radioastronomie (MPIfR) is recruiting qualified individuals for a postdoctoral appointment and two support scientist apointments in radio astronomy.
-This position is based in the Radio Astronomy/VLBI department led by Prof. J. Anton Zensus.
+The Max-Planck-Institut für Radioastronomie (MPIfR) is recruiting up to two postdoctoral reserachers in radio astronomy.
+These positions are based in the Radio Astronomy/VLBI department led by Prof. J. Anton Zensus.

-The research department has a broad research portfolio.
-Key research topics focus on the investigation of compact extragalactic objects (AGN) and their broad-band emission, with a special emphasis on very-high-resolution studies.
+The department has a broad research portfolio.
+Research topics focus on the investigation of compact extragalactic objects (AGN) and their broad-band emission, with a special emphasis on very-high-resolution studies.
 These include mm- and space-VLBI imaging and blazar monitoring with F-GAMMA/MOJAVE/TANAMI.
-The MPIfR operates the VLBI correlator, the 100-m radio telescope in Effelsberg (element of EVN and GMVA), and it is major partner of APEX in Chile (element of EHT).
+The MPIfR operates the 100-m radio telescope in Effelsberg (element of EVN and GMVA), and it is major partner of APEX in Chile (element of EHT).
 It also operates a state-of-the-art VLBI correlator and the LOFAR DE1 station, which is part of the International LOFAR Telescope.

 We are looking for researchers with a science interest matching our research topics.
-Technical mastery of radio interferometry techniques is of advantage, as well as a good publication record.
+Technical mastery of radio interferometry techniques and VLBI is of advantage, as well as a good publication record.
 Candidates with complementary skills to our research portfolio are especially encouraged to apply.
-The appointee will be expected to engage in one or more of our research lines and collaborate closely with other department members.
-The International Max Planck Research School for Astronomy and Astrophysics (IMPRS) offers the opportunity for joint research with PhD students, their supervision and teaching in the program.
+The appointee will be expected to engage in one or more of our research lines and to collaborate closely with other department members.
+The International Max Planck Research School for Astronomy and Astrophysics (IMPRS) offers the opportunity for joint research with PhD students, their supervision, and teaching in the program.

-Interested and qualified individuals are encouraged to apply by submitting curriculum vitae, list of publications, research interests, and have three letters of recommendation sent to the above address (email or hardcopy) by May 1st, 2017.
-The application can be separate for any of the positions or joint for all of them (please specify in the cover letter).
+Interested and qualified individuals are encouraged to apply by submitting curriculum vitae, list of publications, research interests, and have three letters of recommendation sent to the MPIfR application portal under this address by December 1st, 2017.